polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

         -   Azure Queue Storage for the Mortgage Application messaging.

+4. Determine which identity provider and which identity topology you will use to facilitate authentication and authorization of the Azure Stack environment.

+In order to facilitate authentication and authorization requirements (and given the cloud first strategy embraced by Contoso), FT will implement Azure Active Directory as the identity provider in the multi-tenant topology, with the Contoso Azure Active Directory serving as the primary tenant (providing access to both the Azure Stack Admin and User portal) and the Fabrikam Azure Active Directory serving as a guest tenant (allowing its users to access the Azure Stack User portal only).

+5. Describe different delegation mechanisms can be employed to facilitate controlled access to Azure Stack resources.

+FT will rely on the two primary delegation mechanisms in order to accommodate the need to provide restricted access to the Azure Stack environment:

+-   Role Based Access Control (RBAC): allows assigning users to built-in or custom roles that determine actions which these users will be able to carry out within the scope of an assignment (such as a subscription or a resource group).
+FT can use RBAC to provide designated members of Contoso and Fabrikam IT staff with limited access to the Default Provider Subscription (for example, assign them to the built-in Reader role on the subscription level or use a custom role that restrict their access futher, allowing them only to view the Activity Log).

+-   Delegated Provider model: allows members of Contoso and Fabrikam IT staff designated as delegated providers to control the process of their respective end-users signing up for subscriptions.
+With delegation, the delegated provider manages an offer (called a delegated offer), and end users obtain subscriptions under that offer without involvement from the FT Azure Stack operator.

+6. Establish which common infrastructure management tasks must be implemented and maintained by designated Azure Stack operators.

+FT will be responsible for implementing the following common Azure Stack management tasks:

+-   Creating plans, quotas, and offers

+-   Creating Marketplace items

+-   Backing up Azure Stack Infrastructure

+-   Monitoring infrastructure health

+-   Managing network and storage resources

+-   Replacing failed hardware

-Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure public cloud and Azure Stack.
+7. Identify how applications such as the Mortgage App and other infrastructure workloads could be deployed in a consistent manner between Azure public cloud and Azure Stack.

 Azure Resource Manager templates can be used to deploy supported services to both Azure public cloud and Azure Stack.

 A hybrid continuous integration/continuous delivery(CI/CD) pipeline enables you to build, test, and deploy your app to multiple clouds.
 A hybrid CI/CD pipeline can help you:

--   Initiate a new build based on code commits to your Visual Studio Team Services (VSTS) repository.
+-   Initiate a new build based on code commits to your Azure DevOps repository.

 -   Automatically deploy your newly built code to Azure for user acceptance testing.

 -   Once your code has passed testing, automatically deploy to Azure Stack.

-Plan and Document Azure Stack Taxonomy for this deployment.
+8. Plan and Document Azure Stack Taxonomy for this deployment.

--   **Cloud operator**: FT will act as in this role as the Service Provider.
-FT will create and maintain the Azure Stack Infrastructure.
-This will include building out the hardware, software, and plans, offers and services of the taxonomy.
-Only FT will be able to access the Administrator Portal for the Azure Stack private cloud.
-Contoso will have access to use the service via the User Portal to build, manage and secure their deployments.
+-   **Cloud operator**: The primary responsibilities associated with this role will be handled by FT.
+As the Service Provider, FT will provision and maintain the Azure Stack Infrastructure, including building out the hardware, software, and managing plans, offers and services via the Azure Stack Admin portal.
+Contoso and Fabrikam end users and IT staff will have access to the Azure Stack environment via the User Portal to build, manage and secure their deployments.
+Through the delegated providers model, Contoso and Fabrikam IT staff will also be able to create delegated offers and plans based on offers and plans controlled centrally by FT Azure Stack operators.
+This, in turn, will allow Contoso and Fabrikam end users to subscribe to offers and provision Azure Stack resources through self-service.
+In addition, FT will be able to leverage built-in and custom Role Based Access Control roles to provide restricted access to the Azure Stack Admin portal to Contoso and Fabrikam staff in order to satisfy audit, security, and governance requirements.

 -   **Region**: One Azure Stack region would be created in the FT datacenter for Contoso's operations in North America.

--   **Tenant**: Contoso will be setup as the sole tenant for their US based operations.
-This could be expanded to other tenants if they decided to enter other countries or regions such as Mexico, Canada or the Caribbean.
-This tenant will be able to use all of the offers and services detailed in the rest of this taxonomy.
+-   **Tenant**: Contoso will be setup as the primary tenant for their US based operations.
+To accommodate requirements for integration with Fabrikam
+Azure Active Directory, FT will implement multi-tenant Azure Stack topology.
+The same topology can be further extended to include other tenants as Contoso grows its business.
+All tenants can be granted access to all of the offers and services detailed in the rest of this taxonomy.
 (If further separation is required, then another Region would have to be deployed.)

--   **Subscriptions**: There will be at least two subscriptions, but the number is a decision that can be left to Contoso to create.
-The two types will be Production and Development to isolate the billing and charges from each of these deployments.
+-   **Subscriptions**: The Azure Stack environment will contain multiple subscriptions.
+Their creation would be coordinated with Contoso and Fabrikam, but considering the intended self-service model, users will be able to create their own subscriptions based on public or private offers available to them.
+Distinct subscriptions will facilitate cost allocation and chargeback processes.

--   **Plans and quotas**: Plans are groupings of one or more services.
-As the provider, FT will create plans to offer to the Contoso tenant.
-The Contoso services will be enabled on two plans: production and development.
-All services will be allowed for each plan to support Contoso DevOps practices.
-Each service added to a plan can be configured with quota settings, and the Production and Development Plans will have different quotas.
-The quotas on the Development plan will be limited as to ensure that the production deployment is not starved of resources it might need.
+-   **Plans and quotas**: Plans are groupings of one or more services, with quotas restricting resources available when provisioning these services.
+In Azure, services are designed, deployed and offered to various regions by Microsoft engineers and operators.
+In Azure Stack the cloud operator deploys these services and makes them available to subscribed users using [quotas, plans, and offers](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-plan-offer-quota-overview).
+This needs to be carefully designed in order to take into account capacity planning and growth/usage patterns as each of these elements are connected and define both the capabilities and quantities that users can consume.
+As the provider, FT will create plans to offer to the Contoso and Fabrikam tenants.
+Each service added to a plan can be configured with quota settings.

--   **Offers**: There will be two offers for production and development.
-These will be assigned their respective Plan for Production and Development.
+-   **Offers**: Offers make plans available to users or delegated providers.
+FT will implement the delegated provider model, allowing designated members of the Contoso and Fabrikam staff serve the role of delegated providers and to create offers to their respective end-users based on FT-defined plans and offers.

 -   **Services/Resource Providers (RP)**: The base Resource Providers: Compute RP, Network RP, Storage RP and KeyVault RP will all be enabled.
 The SQL Server RP will be enabled and configured.
 The Azure App RP will be enabled and configured (The Windows Server 2016, SQL Server 2017, SQL IaaS Extension for Azure Stack).